mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/decision-rules/rules-list.md

 ---
 # List decision rules {#list-decision-rules}

 Decision rules are constraints added to a personalized offer and applied to a profile to determine eligibility.
-YYou can view a list of existing decision rules within a container by performing a single GET request to the [!DNL Offer Library] API.
+You can view a list of existing decision rules within a container by performing a single GET request to the [!DNL Offer Library] API.

 **API format**